xSke/synacor/README.md

 Remember to reverse the final code (including d/b's!)

+It'll default to using the predefined script.
+Simply rename or delete `script.txt` for fully interactive goodness.

 # Commands
     "hack teleporter" - Run this just before using the teleporter to bring you to the second location "save" - Save the VM state